 What We Found

-Approximately 6,500 traps were used in the region, and the total annual loss rate was estimated to be 10%.
+Approximately 6,500 traps were used in the region, and the total annual loss rate was estimated to be 10 percent.
 Traps from the primary commercial fishery were primarily found in deep water locations on the south shores of St. John and St. Thomas.
 An unknown fishing group targeted shallow waters.
-The mortality of fish held in experimental derelict traps was 5%, with an estimated $30,000 to $40,000 in annual catch loss.
+The mortality of fish held in experimental derelict traps was 5 percent, with an estimated $30,000 to $40,000 in annual catch loss.

 Our experimental traps at 10 meters moved considerably (up to 150 meters) by a hurricane; movement before the storm was negligible.
 Traps at 20 meters were not moved by the hurricane.
 Fish movement was not impaired in traps with escape panels open, and mortality was rare.
 Some experimental derelict traps provided structure for juvenile fish species.
 In many cases, abandoned traps had been colonized by benthic organisms, including stony corals.
-Autonomous underwater vehicles (AUVs) were successful at identifying traps in low relief habitats.
+AUVs were successful at identifying traps in low relief habitats.